raghav-kamboj/PPS-HW/README.md

 Each type of OS is tailored to meet the specific needs of its environment and applications, ensuring optimal performance and functionality.

+## Homework 6/08/2024

+## Compiler, Interpreter, Assembler, Loader, and Linker

+## 1. Compiler

+**Definition**: A compiler is a program that translates high-level programming code into machine code or intermediate code that a computer’s processor can execute directly.

+**Process**:
+- **Lexical Analysis**: Converts the source code into tokens.
+- **Syntax Analysis**: Checks the tokens against grammar rules to form a parse tree.
+- **Semantic Analysis**: Ensures that the parse tree follows the rules of the programming language.
+- **Optimization**: Improves the efficiency of the code.
+- **Code Generation**: Converts the optimized intermediate representation into machine code.

+**Output**: Typically generates an object file (`.obj` or `.o`) containing machine code or intermediate code.

+**Example**: GCC for C/C++ or `javac` for Java.

+## 2. Interpreter

+**Definition**: An interpreter directly executes the instructions written in a programming language without requiring them to be compiled into machine code beforehand.

+**Process**:
+- **Lexical Analysis**: Similar to a compiler, it breaks down the source code into tokens.
+- **Parsing**: Converts tokens into a data structure.
+- **Execution**: Executes the instructions directly, usually by interpreting the parsed data structure.

+**Output**: Directly executes the code, usually without producing a separate machine code file.

+**Example**: Python’s CPython interpreter or the JavaScript engine in a web browser.

+## 3. Assembler

+**Definition**: An assembler translates assembly language, which is a low-level language with a strong correspondence to machine code, into machine code.

+**Process**:
+- **Parsing**: Reads the assembly language source code.
+- **Symbol Resolution**: Maps symbolic names to memory addresses or machine code.
+- **Code Generation**: Produces the corresponding machine code.

+**Output**: Generates object files (`.obj` or `.o`) that contain machine code, similar to what a compiler produces.

+**Example**: NASM (Netwide Assembler) or MASM (Microsoft Assembler).

+## 4. Loader

+**Definition**: A loader is responsible for loading the compiled object files or executable files into memory and preparing them for execution.

+**Process**:
+- **Loading**: Places the executable or object code into the system's memory.
+- **Relocation**: Adjusts addresses in the code so that it can run correctly regardless of where it was loaded in memory.
+- **Linking**: Resolves addresses for libraries or external references.

+**Output**: A ready-to-execute program in memory.

+**Example**: The operating system’s built-in loader or dynamic loaders for shared libraries.

+## 5. Linker

+**Definition**: A linker combines multiple object files into a single executable or library.
+It resolves references between these files, such as function calls or variable accesses.

+**Process**:
+- **Symbol Resolution**: Matches function calls and variable accesses with their definitions.
+- **Relocation**: Adjusts addresses in the object code to reflect their final positions in memory.
+- **Library Linking**: Links with libraries to include necessary functions or routines.

+**Output**: An executable file (`.exe`, `.out`) or a library file (`.lib`, `.dll`).

+**Example**: GNU `ld` or Microsoft’s `link.exe`.

+## How They Work Together

+1. **Writing Code**: The developer writes code in a high-level language.
+2. **Compilation**: The compiler translates this code into an object file containing machine code.
+3. **Assembly (if needed)**: If the code is in assembly language, it is first assembled into an object file.
+4. **Linking**: The linker combines object files and resolves references, producing an executable.
+5. **Loading**: The loader then loads this executable into memory and prepares it for execution.

+In summary, the compiler, assembler, loader, and linker each play a vital role in transforming human-readable code into machine-executable programs.
+The interpreter, on the other hand, executes code directly and often does not involve these intermediate steps.

 ---